How many standing Statutory Auditors and how many alternate Statutory Auditors are there?

 The current Board of Statutory Auditors was appointed by the Shareholders' Meeting of 13 April 2017 for a term of three financial years.
 The Board's term will therefore expire with the Shareholders' Meeting to be called to approve the financial statements for the year ending 31 December 2019.

 The current members of the Board of Statutory Auditors are the following: Rosalba Casiraghi (Chairman), Enrico Maria Bignami (standing), Paola Camagni (standing), Andrea Parolini (standing), Marco Seracini (standing), Stefania Bettoni (alternate) and Claudia Mezzabotta (alternate).

-The standing Statutory Auditors Casiraghi (Chairman) and Bignami and the alternate Statutory Auditor Mezzabotta have been appointed from the slate submitted by Italian and foreign Institutional Investors; the standind Statutory Auditors Camagni, Parolini and Seracini and the alternate Statutory Auditor Bettoni have been appointed from the slate submitted by the shareholder Italian Ministry of Economy and Finance.
+The standing Statutory Auditors Casiraghi (Chairman) and Bignami and the alternate Statutory Auditor Mezzabotta were appointed from the slate submitted by Italian and foreign Institutional Investors; the standing Statutory Auditors Camagni, Parolini and Seracini and the alternate Statutory Auditor Bettoni were appointed from the slate submitted by the shareholder Italian Ministry of Economy and Finance.

 How are they nominated?

 By slate voting system, pursuant to Article 28 of the By-Laws.

 Please, note that pursuant to Article 28 of the By-Laws, the Shareholders’ Meeting appoints the Chairman of the Board of Statutory Auditors among the standing Statutory Auditors drawn out from the candidate slates other than that which received the majority of votes.

 Who can propose slates for the Board of Statutory Auditors?

 Shareholders with more than 1% of the share capital, or the different extent fixed by Consob with its regulation.

 Why is the Board of Statutory Auditors nominated by slate voting system?